Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Other Solution Concepts

-In the light of our previous example from Proposition~\ref{prop:noWinningCoal}, it is even more appealing to consider the farsighted von Neumann-Morgenstern stable set~\cite{Chwe94}.
-The farsighted coalition is more deliberative, it considers that if it makes a deviation, the second coalition might react as a consequence of the first coalition's action, next the third coalition might react, and so on without the limit.
+In the light of our previous example from Proposition~\ref{prop:noWinningCoal}, it is even more appealing to consider the farsighted von Neumann-Morgenstern stable set.
+A farsighted coalition is more deliberative, it considers that if it makes a deviation, the second team might react as a consequence of the first team's action, next the third team might react, and so on without the limit.
 In the original formulation the agents are considered to be optimistic---they are willing to deviate if the deviation starts some sequence of deviations that would lead to a better outcome.

-In our game the vN-M stable set, and the farsighted vN-M stable set might be empty.
+In our games the vN-M stable set, and the farsighted vN-M stable set, might be empty.

 \begin{example} Consider the example from Proposition~\ref{prop:noWinningCoal}.
 There is a project with the budget $v=5$; and three identical agents $a$, $b$, $c$ with minimal salaries $\minsalary > 2$.
-Every coalition formed by any two agents is feasible.
+Every team formed by any two agents is feasible.
 For the sake of clarity of the presentation let us assume that the payoffs of the agents can be the natural numbers only.
-Let us consider the coalition $\coal_1 = \{a, b\}$ with the payoffs $\salary^{a} = 3$, and $\salary^{a} = 2$.
-If the coalition $\coal_1$ is in the stable set, then the coalition $\coal_2 \{b, c\}$ with the payoffs $\salary^{b} = 3$, and $\salary^{c} = 3$, which dominates $\coal_2$, must not be in the stable set (otherwise it would contradict the internal stability requirement).
-Since $\coal_2$ does not belong to the stable set, and it is dominated only by the coalition $\coal_3 = \{a, c\}$ with the payoffs $\salary^{a} = 2$, and $\salary^{c} = 3$, we infer that $\coal_3$ must belong to stable set.
+Let us consider the team $\coal_1 = \{a, b\}$ with the payoffs $\salary^{a} = 3$, and $\salary^{a} = 2$.
+If the team $\coal_1$ is in the stable set, then the team $\coal_2 \{b, c\}$ with the payoffs $\salary^{b} = 3$, and $\salary^{c} = 3$, which dominates $\coal_2$, must not be in the stable set (otherwise it would contradict the internal stability requirement).
+Since $\coal_2$ does not belong to the stable set, and it is dominated only by the team $\coal_3 = \{a, c\}$ with the payoffs $\salary^{a} = 2$, and $\salary^{c} = 3$, we infer that $\coal_3$ must belong to stable set.
 However, $\coal_3$ is dominated by $\coal_1$, which leads to contradiction.
 By symmetry, we see that the stable set is empty. \end{example}

-The same reasoning, as given in the example above, applies to the farsighted vN-M stable sets.
-The alternative definition in which the agents are conservative, the Coalitional Farsighted Conservative Stable Set was proposed by Diamantoudi and Xue~\cite{Diamantoudifarsighted}.
+The same reasoning as given in the example above applies to the farsighted vN-M stable sets.
+The alternative definition in which the agents are conservative corresponds to the Coalitional Farsighted Conservative Stable Set.
 Intuitively, in this definition the agents are willing to deviate only if every sequence starting from this deviation leads to a better outcome for them.

 We believe that these two cases consider too extreme behavior of the agents.
 Nevertheless, we think that considering coalitional farsighted conservative stable sets in our game is a very appealing direction for the future work.